neuron-core/a2a/README.md

 ## License

-MIT License - See LICENSE file for details
+MIT License—See LICENSE file for details